 As a result, the power and the rights pursuant to the shareholder voting right trust agreements have since been effectively reassigned to the Company which has the power to direct the activities of the VIEs that most significantly impact the VIEs' economic performance.
 The Company is also obligated to absorb the expected losses of the VIEs through the financial support as described above.
-Therefore, the Company has replaced the WFOE as the primary beneficiary of the VIEs since December 2019.
+The Company and the WFOE, as a group of related parties, have held all of the variable interests of the VIEs.
+The Company has been determined to be most closely associated with the VIEs within the group of related parties and has replaced the WFOE as the primary beneficiary of the VIEs since December 2019.
 As the VIEs were subject to indirect control by the Company through the WFOE immediately before and direct control immediately after the Contractual Agreements were supplemented, the change of the primary beneficiary of the VIEs was accounted for as a common control transaction based on the carrying amount of the net assets transferred.